 The modern world is changing more and more quickly with each passing year.
 If you don’t pay attention to these new changes, it’s easy to fall behind the times (and the market) while other companies beat you to the punch.
 The solution?
 To keep abreast of current changes – at least at a level of basic understanding.
 Adding to that, if you can’t understand the buzzwords others are using in conversation, it’s much harder to look smart while participating in that conversation.
-In this post, we’re going to give you the 10 IT & technology buzzwords you won’t be able to avoid in 2018, so that you can stay poised to take advantage of market opportunities and new conversations alike.
+In this post, we’re going to give you the 10 IT & technology buzzwords you won’t be able to avoid in 2019, so that you can stay poised to take advantage of market opportunities and new conversations alike.
+The rapid change of the technology realm has become a paramount factor in the economic, social and political changes of our world.
+To stay on top of these changes, we have gathered the most impactful trends that will take over the year 2019.

 Artificial Intelligence (AI)

-Already in our shortlist of tech buzzwords 2017, Artificial Intelligence is on the front scene for next year again.
-Scientists have been working on AI for years and in 2018 we will see some more new applications.
-We have also mentioned Artificial Intelligence in our Business Intelligence trends for 2018, and we will probably talk about it again in the future, given the major importance it assumes.
+Already in our shortlist of tech buzzwords 2018, Artificial Intelligence is on the front scene for next year again.
+Scientists have been working on AI for years and in 2019 we will see some more new applications.

 You can see an application in business intelligence with the datapine solution, that comprises an AI algorithm based on the most advanced neural networks for its alerts.
 That way, any anomaly is identified with a high accuracy, as it learns from historical trends and patterns: every unexpected event will be notified, and an alert sent.

-Some more examples of AI application can be found in various domains: in 2018 we will experience more AI in combination with big data in healthcare.
-Heart monitors, health monitors and EEG signal processing algorithms are already on the research frontline.
-Likewise, major advances have been made in the field of self-driving cars, as Google’s standalone company Waymo logged 4 million miles of autonomous driving in 2017.
-Additionally, Uber is teaming up with Mercedes Benz to have self-driving Mercedes on the road sooner rather than later.
+Some more examples of AI application can be found in various domains: in 2019 we will experience more AI in combination with big data in healthcare.
+Heart monitors, health monitors, and EEG signal processing algorithms are already on the research frontline.
+Likewise, major advances have been made in the field of self-driving cars, as major companies, like Tesla and Volvo, are competing to take over the market.
+Volvo has announced that their autonomous car drivers will have the option to “eat, sleep, work, watch a movie, relax, do whatever.”
 Another direction in which AI is heading is the introduction of a truly smart smartphone which would be able to make stuff for us.
 For example, you could tell your phone about the trip you plan and it would book the most convenient flight, hotel and rental car for you.
-Likewise, 2017 was the year of virtual assistants: Alexa, Cortana, all of them have taken the consumers’ market by storm.
-It is not going to stop in 2018, as their development is never-ending; Google Now and Siri have become ubiquitous, thanks in large part to the voice recognition software becoming much more powerful over the past year.
+Likewise, 2018 was the year of virtual assistants: Alexa, Cortana, all of them have taken the consumers’ market by storm.
+It is not going to stop in 2019, as their development is never-ending; Google Now and Siri have become ubiquitous, thanks in large part to the voice recognition software becoming much more powerful over the past year.
 Siri, Cortana, and Alexa all share similar roles – enabling us to live one step closer to the futuristic notions of having AI virtual assistants that can do anything we need on a whim.
 Who knows, maybe AI will even have the potential to make or at least help us with our strategic business decisions in the near future.

 Regarding the future growth of AI, it is undeniable.
-The research firm Markets and Markets for instance, estimates that the AI market will grow from $420 million in 2014 to $5.05 billion by 2020.
+The research firm Markets and Markets, for instance, estimates that the AI market will grow from $16.06 billion in 2017 to $190.61 billion by 2025.

 Internet of Things

-Without a doubt the Internet of Things (IoT) is one of the most influential IT & tech buzzwords of recent years and will continue to grow in popularity as its applications will become more and more tangible.
+Without a doubt, the Internet of Things (IoT) is one of the most influential IT & tech buzzwords of recent years and will continue to grow in popularity as its applications will become more and more tangible.
+Advancing society, connecting different systems, improving the quality of our lives – all these potential elements of the IoT is starting to correlate with our traditional perception of reality.
+The number of connecting devices is growing rapidly, and 2019 won’t be an exception to this trend.

-The major holdup right now preventing the “smart home” revolution from happening is that there are too many differing platforms on the market.
+The major holdup right now preventing the “smart home” revolution from happening is that there are too many different platforms on the market and connectivity issues.
 Google, Amazon, and Apple each have their own “ecosystems” that don’t play well with each other.
-However, it’s likely that soon this problem will be solved by the forces of innovation and capitalism – so keep an eye on this space in 2018.
+However, it’s likely that soon this problem will be solved by the forces of innovation and capitalism – so keep an eye on this space in 2019.

 Everyone has heard of the blockchain, but few actually understand how it works due to its relative complexity, so we will try to introduce it here.
-The blockchain works with Bitcoin, and depending on the circles you run in, Bitcoin was either:
+Blockchain was invented in 2008 to serve as a ledger of the cryptocurrency bitcoin.
+Depending on the circles you run in, bitcoin was either:

 - The shadiest thing that has ever happened to the internet